Sayan-Mukherjee99/Study-Planner/README.md

 ######### 📖 Description 📖 ##########

-**Study Planner** (branded as *StudyFlow* in-app) is a full-stack web application that helps students organise their academic life.
+**Study Planner** (branded as *StudyFlow* in-app) is a full-stack web application that helps students to organise their academic life and make it easy for the student for better time management.
 Users can create and colour-code subjects, manage tasks with priorities and deadlines, and log study sessions — all behind a secure login system.

 The stack is:
 - **Frontend** — React + Vite + Tailwind CSS